AlphaHasher/alphahasher.github.io/_posts/2025-03-10-the-quran-as-a-confirmation-of-the-holy-bible.md

 > Qur'an 46:12
-> "Yet before it was the Book of Moses for a model and a mercy; and this is a Book confirming, in Arabic tongue, to warn the evildoers, and good tidings to the good\-doers."
+> "Yet before it was the Book of Moses for a model and a mercy; and this is a Book confirming, in Arabic tongue, to warn the evildoers, and good tidings to the good-doers."